g0kul6/g0kul6/README.md

 <b>I am a PhD student at Johns Hopkins University.
 My research is on robotics and reinforcement learning with a specific focus on Vision Language Action models (VLA), Few-Shot Imitation Learning, and World Modeling. </b>

-- 🔭 I’m currently working on research projects in Deep Learning.
+- 🔭 I’m currently working on research projects in Robotics.
 - 💬 Ask me about cool (cool=Stanley Kubrick) movies.

 <div align="center">